replicate/cog-stablelm/README.md

 * Model weights.

 * GPU machine.
-You'll need a Linux machine with an NVIDIA GPU attached and the NVIDIA Container Toolkit installed.
+You'll need a Linux machine with an NVIDIA GPU attached, and the NVIDIA Container Toolkit installed.
 If you don't already have access to a machine with a GPU, check out our guide to getting a GPU machine.
 This codebase currently assumes a single device with sufficient VRAM (>24GB) is available.
 If, instead, you have access to a multi-device environment, you can modify the code to distribute your model across devices.

 * Docker.
 You'll be using the Cog command-line tool to build and push a model.
 Cog uses Docker to create containers for models.